ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C07_Pattern_Matching.md

 In the action block, `x` is either int or float.
 Some type checkers might narrow it to a common supertype (like `x: float` if float and int are both numbers--int is subtype of float in the type system).
 If you need to handle each type differently, it's better to split into separate cases.
-But if the handling is same (say you treat int and float uniformly as "number"), OR is perfect.
+But if the handling is the same (say you treat int and float uniformly as "number"), OR is perfect.
 For literal OR patterns, as mentioned, exhaustiveness can be checked.
-Ensure you cover the needed types for class OR patterns.
+Ensure you cover the necessary types for class OR patterns.

 Generally, OR patterns complement union types in annotations: if a variable is `X | Y`, a match with `case X(...)|Y(...):` will cover those.
 Remember that the action block sees the union of the possibilities.